NBISweden/sda-cli/README.md

 **Note**:

-- By default, files are uploaded to the user's base directory on the archive.
+- By default, files are uploaded to the user's base directory in the archive.
+This can be modified using the `--target-directory` flag, see below.
 - If the input contains unencrypted files, the process will exit early.

 ### Upload folders